kareman/SwiftShell/README.md

 import SwiftShell

 do {
-	let input = try main.arguments.first.map {try open($0)} ?? main.stdin
+	// If there is an argument, try opening it as a file.
+Otherwise use standard input. let input = try main.arguments.first.map {try open($0)} ?? main.stdin

 	input.lines()
 		.enumerate().forEach { (linenr,line) in print(linenr+1, ":", line) }

-	// add a newline at the end
+	// Add a newline at the end
 	print("")
 } catch {
 	exit(error)